CattoFace/barrcodes/content/posts/aoc2024/day3/index.md

 ## Rewriting Part 2

-This algorithm was inspired by someone else's solution.
+This algorithm is very different from the original one.
 This time I am parsing `mul` instructions in chunks between `do()` and `don't()` instructions, the general steps are:

 - Find the next `don't()`